Russia woos French business elite as sanctions loom

 Vladimir Yakunin, president of Russia's vast rail network, said French companies were interested in cooperating in constructing a transport corridor from Russia via Ukraine, Slovakia to Vienna, as well as a high-speed rail link between the Russian cities of Moscow and Kazan.

-French national railways SNCF, turbine and train maker Alstom, French conglomerate Bouygues and other EU railways could be potential partners, he added.
+French national railways SNCF, turbine and train maker Alstom (ALSO.PA), French conglomerate Bouygues (BOUY.PA) and other EU railways could be potential partners, he added.

 SNCF CEO Guillaume Pepy and Bouygues CEO Martin Bouygues were present at the assembly.